Depot Protection System: Operator control panel

 The operator control panel is installed inside the entrance door of each road.
 These panels control movements into and out of the depot.
 Staff access the system using a RFID tag that stores their personal details and replaces the traditional personal padlock in older safety systems.
 Installing a dedicated panel at each road ends offers increased system resilience removing the risk of a single point of failure.

 Shunt signals

 Shunt signals are located at the entrance and exit of the workshop to indicate to the driver whether it is safe to proceed.
 Inbound signals are mounted on low level galvanised stands, whilst outbound signals are placed at cab height on galvanised stands or standoff brackets.

 Derailer

 Derailers are electrically powered.
 They have traditionally been regarded as the ultimate safeguard in preventing vehicle access and are fitted to tracks approaching the depot.
-However, derailers do have drawbacks - they can result in significant damage to infrastructure and Traction and Rolling Stock in the event of a derailment (which can be costly and extremely disruptive to operations) and in some cases, can be innefective or restrictive (they cannot be fitted in close vicinity to check rails, for example).
+However, derailers do have drawbacks - they can result in significant damage to infrastructure and Traction and Rolling Stock in the event of a derailment (which can be costly and extremely disruptive to operations) and in some cases, can be ineffective or restrictive (they cannot be fitted in close vicinity to check rails, for example).